 Eno Transportation Weekly

-October 20, 2017 For an updated calendar of major transportation and public works legislation of the 115th Congress, click here.
-For an updated calendar of pending transportation-related Presidential nominations, click here.
-For an updated table showing how the pace of transportation nominations in 2017 compares to that of other recent first-year Administrations, click here.
+December 22, 2017 For an updated status report of major transportation and infrastructure legislation in Congress, click here.
+For an updated calendar of transportation-related Presidential nominations, click here.

 December 22, 2017 – Yesterday, Senate Majority Leader Chuck Schumer (D-NY) again blocked the nomination of Ronald Batory to become the nation’s head safety regulator as Administrator of the Federal Railroad Administration.

 December 22, 2017 – This week’s fatal Amtrak derailment in Washington State has brought the issue of positive train control (PTC), a technology that automatically activates the brakes of trains to meet speed limits or red lights, to the forefront of debate once again.

 December 22, 2017 – Both chambers of Congress passed the massive tax cut legislation (H.R.

 December 22, 2017 – Yesterday, the House and Senate passed legislation extending stopgap continuing appropriations through January 19, 2018, averting a possible pre-Christmas government shutdown at midnight tonight.

 December 20, 2017 – The tax bill is through, but the appropriations endgame remains.